FapBot-tech/MatrixSetup/README.md

 * **homeserver.yaml:** Main Synapse configuration file located in the `synapse-data` volume.
 * **docker-compose.yaml:** Docker Compose file defining services, volumes, and networks.
 * **Dockerfile:** Custom Dockerfile for building the Synapse image with additional modules.
-* **.env:** Environment file for sensitive variables like database passwords.

-#### homeserver.yaml Key Settings
-* server_name: `chat.your.domain` -> replace this with whatever domain you plan on hosting matrix on.
-* retention: I've configured messages to be kept for at least 14 days and at most 30 days.
-No clue why the variance but feel free to change do your desire
-* rc_message: Configures rate-limiting for messages to prevent spam.
-Adjust to how many messages you want a single user to send per second an in burts.
-* media_retention: Same as the message retention but for media files.
-* auto_join_rooms: A list of rooms that new users will automatically join upon registration.
-Adjust as needed.
-I've added the general chat by default, this means new users will be able to chat right away.
-But they're free to leave.
-* room_list_publication_rules: Update the first user_id listed to whichever the user ID ends up being for your main admin user.
-You can add more to the list but all this means is which rooms are listed publicly which most users cannot create rooms anywas.
-* modules:
-  * `module: room_restrict.RoomRestrictor` - If kept enabled, only users with admin privileges can create new rooms.
-Users can still create direct messages
-  * `module: word_filter.WordFilter` - Will replace certain words from messages
-  * `module: file_type_filter.FileTypeFilter` - Will block certain file types from being uploaded based on their MIME type.

 ## 📝 Maintenance Note